 - Participant Behaviour – Looking at different personalities of people that attend training and how to manage these so that everyone achieves their objectives.

-- Visual Aids – How to put visual aids to best effect, including; Flipcharts, PowerPoint, Posters, Handouts, Props and Models.
-Also; a chance to prepare visual aids for the participants mini training session on day 3.
+- Visual Aids – How to put visual aids to the best effect, including; Flipcharts, PowerPoint, Posters, Handouts, Props and Models.
+Also,; a chance to prepare visual aids for the participant’s mini training session on day 3.